How a Light Refractor Impacts High Bay Lighting Performance and Photometric Studies

 Benefits of Comparative Analysis

-Design Optimization:
+• Design Optimization:

-Visualizes the refractor’s impact on beam patterns.
+• Visualizes the refractor’s true impact on the final beam patterns.

 Conclusion: The Role of Refractors in Lighting Design